Bernadine Naylor Obituary - Hayward, WI | Legacy Remembers

-Bernadine Naylor's passing at the age of 93 on Sunday, November 29, 2020 has been publicly announced by Bratley Funeral Service - Hayward in Hayward, WI .
+Bernadine Naylor's passing at the age of 93 on Sunday, November 29, 2020 has been publicly announced by Spooner Funeral Home in Spooner, WI .

 Legacy invites you to offer condolences and share memories of Bernadine in the Guest Book below.